havarddj/typst-preview.el/README.md

 only works in text (i.e. not in a code block, say in math mode) because of how the typst compiler works.
 See
 <https://github.com/Enter-tainer/typst-preview/issues/182.jk>

-Jumping to preview in Firefox currently doesn't work due to [a bug](https://github.com/havarddj/typst-preview.el/issues/2) in `typst-preview`.
-Until this is fixed, I recommend using `xwidget` or a different browser.

 ## Change default browser